Ian Fieggen Ian's Software Site Ian's JPGExtra program

 SubjectDistanceRange - Close view

-Typical Usage of Exif Data:
+Typical Usage of Exif Data

-Digital camera, which adds Exif data Digital cameras generally store all sorts of information about the photo, including make and model of camera, date and time taken, exposure settings, focal distance, etc. This info can then be used elsewhere, such as by photo labs, printers, image cataloguing programs, etc.
+Digital cameras generally store all sorts of information about the photo, including make and model of camera, date and time taken, exposure settings, focal distance, etc. This info can then be used elsewhere, such as by photo labs, printers, image cataloguing apps, etc.

-Typical Sizes of Exif Data:
+Typical Sizes of Exif Data

-Largest Exif Data:
+Largest Exif Data

 I've found Exif Data segments of almost 50,000 bytes, containing thumbnail images padded with a large number of zero bytes.

-Exif Data Format:
+Exif Data Format

-Full details of the Exif Specification can be found Here.
+Full details of the Exif Specification can be found here.

-Exif Data Privacy Implications:
+Exif Data Privacy Implications

 The make and model of the camera may be of interest to either burglars or divorce lawyers.
 The focal length could be used to determine whether a paparazzi photographer was trespassing.
 Dates and times could be used to track someone's movements.
 Those are just three examples of possible privacy implications!